-This open-ended question is a great conversation starter for gym memberships or personal training enquiry.
+This open-ended question is a great conversation starter for gym memberships or personal training inquiries.
 At this point in the call, make sure to listen carefully and jot down the specific language they use, so you can use it later on the call ie. ‘I just feel flabby” or “I’m really unfit.”

 Keep in mind that most people are pretty conservative about their goals.
-It could be that they want to fit into their favourite pair of jeans or look toned like a TV celebrity, but they don’t want to say it out loud due to fear of sounding vain or unrealistic.
+It could be that they want to fit into their favorite pair of jeans or look toned like a TV celebrity, but they don’t want to say it out loud due to fear of sounding vain or unrealistic.